chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 ![alt text](https://github.com/inlak16/AMB-NET-Touchbar-Dashboard/blob/master/tutorial-images/16.png)

 And that's basically the functionality for now.
 I'm excited to hear about ideas and useful commands that can be implemented and what you are going to customize with this set of tools.
-Please feel free to get back to me on Ambrosus slack, where my username is inla.
+Please feel free to get back to me on Ambrosus slack (user inla).
-I'm planning to keep updating this repository as I find the time to do so.
+I'm planning to keep updating this repository as my time suits it.

-If you like this whole project and its functionality, here is my little tip jar for in AMB or ETH contributions:
+If you like this project and its functionality, I am grateful for any tip in AMB or ETH:
-0xaBA817a774bf3dB1faB3c5cf867a82A683D74D22
+_0xaBA817a774bf3dB1faB3c5cf867a82A683D74D22_